nodev69420/quickmath/README.md

 A very slow zig math library.

 # To Use
-Run the command on project root:
+Run the `zig fetch` command on your project root:

 `zig fetch --save git+https://github.com/nodev69420/quickmath/#HEAD`

 Then add to your `build.zig`: